-Sherwin Williams Shoji White: The Quick and Dirty on LRV, Undertones and a Little More
+Sherwin Williams Shoji White: The Quick and Dirty on LRV, Undertones & a Little More

 Can’t decide whether you want cream or greige?
-Not sure which paint colour will best suit your home and personal tastes?
-Well, maybe there’s a paint colour that can do it ALL and then some…Sherwin Williams Shoji White.
+Not sure which paint color will best suit your home and personal tastes?
+Well, maybe there’s a paint color that can do it ALL and then some…Sherwin Williams Shoji White.

-What type of colour is Shoji White?
+What type of color is Shoji White?
 Is it warm or cool?
 Beige or Greige?

 Shoji White has an LRV of 74.
-This number means that Shoji White is an off-white, but not by much and it does sit on the edge of the light range.
+This number means that Shoji White is off-white, but not by much, and it does sit on the edge of the light range.
 If you’re not familiar with LRV, you’ll benefit from reading this.